DouglasNeuroInformatics/Douglas_User_Documentation/docs/about_the_platform/index.md

 ## Hardware

-The system itself consists (as of mid-2021) of Linux-based single-sign-on user management system, along with a 1 PB storage system, ~40 8-12 core workstations with 16-32 GB of RAM, and a 10-node compute cluster of 12-core 48 GB RAM compute nodes.
+As of early 2026, the platform infrastructure consists of a Linux-based environment featuring single-sign-on (SSO) user management and the following core components:
+- **Storage**: A 1 PB primary storage system providing unified access across the network via NFS.
+- **Workstations**: Over 60 machines, each ranging from 8-24 CPU cores and 32-128 GB of RAM.
+These systems provide entry to mid-level GPU acceleration for CUDA and OpenCL applications.
+- **Compute Nodes**: 13 nodes, with 12–24 CPU cores and 24–48 GB of RAM.
+- **GPU Server**: A dual NVIDIA RTX A6000 (48 GB VRAM each) server equipped with a Dual Intel Xeon Gold 6526Y CPU (32 cores / 64 threads) and 500 GB of RAM.

 Primary servers are replicated across two sites for disaster recovery.
 Unified storage across systems is provided via NFS from the primary storage server to all systems.
-A heterogenous cluster compute environment is provided via a SLURM batch system providing access to the compute cluster as well as opportunistic scheduling on workstations.
+A heterogeneous cluster compute environment is provided via a SLURM batch system providing access to the compute cluster as well as opportunistic scheduling on workstations.

-Entry-level GPU computation is available on workstations to provide CUDA and OpenCL acceleration suitable applications.

 ## Software